olinkirkland/olinkirkland-native-js/content.md

 ## About Me

-My name is Olin.
+Hi, I'm Olin.
 I'm a German-American software developer living and working in Cologne, Germany.

 My favorite projects involve developing user-friendly applications or games.
 My main experience is in front-end development and I also have a passion for design.
 Since creating modern applications usually involves a combination of development and design, I think having experience in both makes for a better end result and user experience.